-If yes, the death is reportable as a death in care (disability).
+If yes, the death is reportable as a death in care (disability)

-If no, the death is not reportable as a death in care (disability) BUT remember to turn your mind to whether the circumstances of the death might be reportable for another reason.
+If no, the death is not reportable as a death in care - disability (remember to turn your mind to whether the circumstances of the death might be reportable for another reason).

-The death of any NDIS participant must still be reported to the NDIS Quality & Safeguards Commission via the NDIS Commission Portal.
-For more information see https://www.ndiscommission.gov.au/providers/provider-responsibilities/incident-management-and-reportable-incidents
+The death of any NDIS participant must still be reported to the NDIS Quality & Safeguards Commission (www.ndiscommission.gov.au).